webfm/defect-app/location-example.md

 Location Example
 ================

-value list example - category

-here is a block of project template from project data api
+here is a JSON block of project template from project data api

     "template": [
         {
             "sort": 2,
             "label": "Location",
             "type": "SELECT",
-            "prefix": "h806",
+            "field": "h806",
             "source": {
                 "type": "LOCATIONS"
             }
         },
     ],

-here is a block of locations from project data api
+here is a block of location list from project data api

     "locations": {
         "labels": [